 - Undertaken within the three months proceeding the end of the guarantee period.

-If any works are found to be defective, as defined in the Specification for the Reinstatement of Openings in Highways then the licence will be charged for the cost of any defect.
-Inspections at £47.50 each (fee revised annually) per inspection plus the costs of any necessary investigation works that will apply and will be removed by the applicant.
+If any works are found to be defective, as defined in the Specification for the Reinstatement of Openings in Highways then the licensee will be charged for any defect inspections at £120 per 4 week cycle.

-If second phase of works is required due to defect, then a charge of £257 will be made for each additional phase of works.
+If a second phase of works is required due to a defect, then a charge of £316 will be made for each additional defect phase of works.